 The Sankhya philosophy describes the structure of the material universe.
 It formulates the principles underlying the methodology of spiritual knowledge, the highest stage of which is the comprehension of the Absolute Truth.

-Birth and later life
+Birth and Later life

-According to Srimad Bhagavatam, the sage is the son of Kardama Muni, one of the Prajapatis, the progenitors of humanity, and Devahuti, daughter of Swayambhuva Manu.
+According to Srimad Bhagavatam, the sage is the son of Kardama Muni, one of the Prajapatis, the progenitors of humanity, and Devahuti, the daughter of Swayambhuva Manu.
 The couple was aware of the divine origin of their son.

 Even before Kapila was born, Lord Brahma Himself appeared before Devahuti and revealed that an incarnation of the Supreme Lord would be born from her womb and that the Lord, incarnated as her son, would give her spiritual knowledge.
 However, the sage’s precise birth time and place cannot be determined.
 Many years later, the golden-haired Kapila Muni was born with eyes sparkling like lotus petals and feet marked with lotus marks.